 - Set up an appointment with your academic advisor for "academic reason" or licensed medical physician (or doctor of osteopathy or licensed clinical psychologist) for "medical reason" to request a letter.
 The letter must be printed on an official letterhead and contain contact information of the person who signed the letter.

-- Submit the following required documents to the International Center:
+- Submit the following required documents to the Global Engagement Office:

 - For F-1 students: the reduced course load form with the appropraite signatures and medical documentation (if necessary)